charmoniumQ/PROBE/docs/benchmark_suite/README.md

 In particular, we use:

 1. The log overhead ratio of running the benchmark in each provenance collector.
-   We use the logarithm of the ratio rather than the ratio directly because the ratio cannot be distributed symmetrically, but the logarithm may be.
+   We use the logarithm of the ratio rather than the ratio directly because the ratio cannot be distributed symmetrically, but the logarithm may be[^log-footnote].

 [^log-footnote]:
    Suppose some provenance collector makes programs take roughly twice as long but with a large amount of variance, so the expected value of the ratio is 2.